The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 What do I receive?

-A written commercial audit covering business snapshot, website journey, local competitors, trust signals, SWOT analysis and Top 3 actions.
+A written commercial review covering business position, customer journey, local competitors, trust signals, commercial meaning and practical actions.

 Do you need private figures?

-The audit can start from public evidence.
+The review can start from public evidence.
 If private figures are missing, the report flags the gap rather than guessing.

 Can support continue?

-Yes, but only if deeper commercial analysis is needed after the core audit has identified the priority area.
+Yes, but only if deeper commercial analysis is needed after the core review has identified the priority area.